bambino0429/Ansible/README.md

 # Ansible

+## 1. WebDeploymentNginx
-## 1. Deploy a Website to Linux Servers with NGINX
+Deploy a Website to Linux Servers with NGINX

+## 2. DirectoryManagement
-## 2. Configure Directory and File Permissions
+Configure Directory and File Permissions for RHEL7 and Windows Server 2016